sheaf/ghc-renamer/example.md

 ## COMPLETE pragmas

-First, we should see how how `COMPLETE` pragmas are represented in the compiler.
+How are `COMPLETE` pragmas are represented in the compiler?

 :::{.element: class="fragment"}
 ```haskell